-2.13 The procedures for preparing Supplementary Planning Documents (SPD) are not as extensive as those for DPDs.
+- 2.12 The procedures for preparing Supplementary Planning Documents are not as extensive as those for DPDs.
+Nevertheless, they will still have to be subject to rigorous procedures of community involvement, including a front-loading process and for a six week period, public consultation on the resulting draft.
+Representations made on this draft will be taken into account by the Council in finalising the document for adoption.
+It will not be sent to the Secretary of State for independent examination.
+The consultation process for SPDs has to comply with Regulations 17 and 18 of the 2004 Regulations. - procedures Supplementary The for preparing Planning Rec.
+5 Documents are not as extensive as those for DPD's.
 Nevertheless, they will still have to be subject to rigorous procedures of community involvement in the early stages of document preparation in order to produce a draft SPD.
-This draft document will be consulted on for a period of not less than 4 weeks or more than 6 weeks in accordance with Regulations 17 and 18 of the 2004 Regulations.
+This draft document will be consulted on for a six-week period in accordance with Regulations 17 and 18 of the 2004 Regulations.
 Representations made on this draft will be taken into account by the Council in finalising the document for adoption.
-There is no requirement for it to be submitted to the Secretary of State or subject to independent examination, as is the case for DPDs.

-Taking your views on board
+There is no requirement for it to be submitted to the Secretary of State or subject to independent Examination, as is the case for DPDs. - Rec.
+8 Taking your views on board